chrisgrieser/alfred-docs-searches/README.md

 5. Afterward, reload the caches via the Alfred keyword `:docs-reload` once to ensure the new versions are used.

+### Icons
+Search icons for specific documentation sites are provided by adding a file to the directory `./devdocs/icons/{keyword}.png`.
+PRs are welcome.

 ## Extras

 ### Documentation sites